Projekt12-4/Login-System-VPN/README.md

 the name can be replaced with the **image-id**
 ... the same can be achieved on a GUI-Level using [Portainer][1].

-Since the app doesn't rely on a persistent data storage *(not yet)* and due to security precautions, it is strongly advised to deploy the application as a temporary container that removes itself after being stopped.
+Since the app doesn't rely on a persistent data storage and due to security precautions, it is strongly advised to deploy the application as a temporary container that removes itself after being stopped. **(This is only a web service)**